Latinos make up record 17% of Florida registered voters in 2020

-More than 350,000 additional Hispanics are registered to vote in Florida in 2020 compared with 2016, accounting for 34% of the state’s overall growth in registered voters during that span.
-The number of Hispanic registered voters in Florida grew by 364,000 between 2012 and 2016 and by 305,000 between 2008 and 2012 – the last time an incumbent president was up for reelection.
-(These figures are as of July 20, and it’s possible that the growth in Hispanic registered voters in Florida over the past four years could eclipse the growth during the previous four-year period.
-Floridians had until Oct.
-6 to register to vote, so the number of registered voters for this cycle is likely to have increased further.)
+Nearly 476,000 additional Hispanics are registered to vote in Florida in 2020 compared with 2016, accounting for 30% of the state’s overall growth in registered voters during that span.
+This increase eclipses Hispanic voter growth in previous election cycles.
+For example, the number of Hispanic registered voters in Florida grew by 364,000 between 2012 and 2016 and by 305,000 between 2008 and 2012 – the last time an incumbent president was up for reelection.
+These figures are as of Florida’s “book closing” date on Oct.
+6 and represent final voter registration figures for the Nov.
+3 general election.)

 Once again, Florida is a battleground state in a presidential election.
 The state has the largest Latino electorate among all battleground states and the third-largest Latino electorate overall (3.1 million eligible voters), trailing only California (7.9 million) and Texas (5.6 million).